otabuzzman/otabuzzman.com/content/posts/tornado-llmc/index.md

 ## Conclusion

-This was my second project to refactor a codebase to implement TornadoVM.
+This was my 2nd project to refactor a codebase to implement TornadoVM.
 The logic was more complex this time, but it was still no problem to use the TornadoVM APIs.

+The measures show that TornadoVM sped up the plain C implementation by about 35 percent in my particular setup.
+The model I used has 117 million parameters, which is quite small compared to the billions of common models.
+Larger models may produce better results as they require more processing power.

 Playing around with the code structure of the task methods to get TornadoVM to render proper kernels was challenging, but also fun – and that’s what counts...